The laws of thermodynamics for quantum dissipative systems: A quasi-equilibrium Helmholtz energy approach: INTRODUCTION

 As a demonstration, we simulate a three-stroke heat machine with a single heat bath that consists of the isothermal process, the adiabatic transition process, and the combination of these processes using the thermodynamic work diagrams.
 We then show that our numerical results are consistent with the Kelvin--Planck statement (or heat engine statement) of the second law of thermodynamics.\cite{Thomson1851} The simulations of this cycle can be a critical check on the accuracy of thermodynamic formulations and the description of equations of motion in the quantum regime, since the thermodynamic laws will break down if the work done for the entire system including the adiabatic wall operation is not properly evaluated.

 This paper is organized as follows.
 In Sec. \ref{sec.KIenergy}, we present the definition of the qHE for an arbitrary SB model that satisfies the first and second laws of thermodynamics.
 In Sec. \ref{sec:model}, we introduce a harmonic oscillator heat-bath and present a spin--Boson model with a time-dependent SB interaction.
 The HEOM for this system are also introduced.
-Section \ref{Thermalprocesses} explains the scheme used to evaluate the thermodynamic variables based on the HEOM approach.
 Section \ref{numericalresults} presents and discusses the numerical results.
 Finally, concluding remarks are provided in Sec. \ref{conclusion}.